vinimeng/vinimeng/README.md

 *EN-US:*
 ### Hey there, welcome to my profile!
-My name is Vinícius Meng, I'm a fullstack developer.
+My name is Vinícius Meng, I'm a full stack developer.
 I have a greater affinity with the following languages:
   - PHP
   - Javascript